momegas/megabots/README.md

 🤖 Megabots provides State-of-the-art, production ready LLM apps made mega-easy, so you don't have to build them from scratch 🤯 Create a bot, now 🫵

-👉 Join us on Discord: https://discord.gg/zkqDWk5S7P
+- 👉 Join us on Discord: https://discord.gg/zkqDWk5S7P
-✈️ Work is managed in this project: https://github.com/users/momegas/projects/5/views/2
+- ✈️ Work is managed in this project: https://github.com/users/momegas/projects/5/views/2

 The Megabots library can be used to create bots that:

-- ⌚️ are production ready bots in minutes
+- ⌚️ are production ready, in minutes
 - 🗂️ can answer questions over documents
-- 🧑‍⚕️ can act personal assistants and use agents and tools (Coming soon)
+- 🧑‍⚕️ can act as personal assistants and use tools (Coming soon)
-- 🗣️ can accept voice (Coming soon)
+- 🗣️ can accept voice as an input (Coming soon)
-- 👍 validate and correct the outputs of large language models (Coming soon)
+- 👍 validate and correct the outputs of large language models using [guardrails](https://github.com/ShreyaR/guardrails) (Coming soon)
-- 💰 semanticly cache LLM Queries and reduce your LLM API Costs by 10x (Coming soon)
+- 💰 semanticly cache LLM Queries and reduce your LLM API Costs by 10x using (Coming soon)
 - 🏋️ are mega-easily to train (Coming soon)

 🤖 Megabots is backed by some of the most famous tools for productionalising AI.
 It uses [LangChain](https://docs.langchain.com/docs/) for managing LLM chains, [FastAPI](https://fastapi.tiangolo.com/) to create a production ready API, [Gradio](https://gradio.app/) to create a UI.
 At the moment it uses [OpenAI](https://openai.com/) to generate answers, but we plan to support other LLMs in the future.

+### Getting started

 Note: This is a work in progress.
 The API might change.